 The exception are new ‘I-Type’ cameras that Polaroid sells.
 These are cameras that have batteries in them, so they can use ‘I-Type’ film, which is the same film as Polaroid 600, but doesn’t have a built-in battery in the pack itself.
 The only camera on this list is the Polaroid Now+.

-Where to Buy Cameras
+Where to Buy Polaroid Cameras

 Specific Camera Recommendations

-Clicking on any of the eBay, Amazon, Polaroid, or B&H links below will take you directly to a search for that specific kind of camera.
+Clicking on any of the eBay, Amazon, Polaroid, or KEH links below will take you directly to a search for that specific kind of camera.
 These affiliate links cost you nothing and helps me keep this site online, so it’s always much appreciated if you use any of them!

 If you have a camera in hand and you’re wondering what to do next, never fear, I have a new guide for those who are just starting from the beginning in the world of instant film!

-Best New Polaroid Camera for the Beginner Photographer – Polaroid Now+
+Best New Polaroid Camera for the Beginner Photographer – Polaroid Now+ Gen 2

-Best Budget Vintage Camera for the Photographer – Polaroid OneStep Close-Up 600
+Best Budget Vintage Camera for the Photographer – Polaroid OneStep Close-Up 600 (or any Fixed Focus Box-Type 600 Polaroid)

-The Polaroid OneStep Closeup is a workhorse of a camera that just keeps going.
-It’s also quite cheap and readily available on both used sites and refurbished.
-Despite its fixed focus lens and slightly bulky size, I use this camera constantly just because I know I can always rely on it.
-This camera also works great with Polaroid Originals films and makes a great addition to a serious photographer’s collection.
+The Polaroid OneStep Closeup is a mouthful of a name for a workhorse camera that just keeps going.
+It’s also quite cheap and readily available.
+Despite its fixed focus lens and slightly bulky size, this is an old, reliable standby.
 While I’m singling out the OneStep Closeup, there are tons of other similar variants of this kind of fixed-focus 600 type camera that are often referred to as ‘box cameras’ due to their shape and plastic-y design.
-These cameras are all pretty much equally good as the OneStep Closeup.
-My full review.
-Find the Polaroid OneStep Closeup Camera on eBay.
-Find used on Amazon.
+These cameras are all pretty much equally good as the OneStep Closeup and you can’t go wrong.

 Best Mid-Range Vintage Camera for Photographers – Polaroid Impulse AF

-The Polaroid Impulse AF isn’t the prettiest camera on the block, but it gets the job done and done very well.
-Despite the cheap body, the camera is sturdy and features a fantastic sonar autofocus system that ensures your images are always in focus.
-Because it’s not fixed-focus like the CloseUp, images are slightly sharper.
 The best part of the Impulse AF is that it has one of the brightest viewfinders of any 600 type camera.
 The Impulse AF is a great camera to start out on (it was my first camera) and grows with the photographer if they decide to get serious about instant film photography.
-It also has the brightest viewfinder I’ve found on any rangefinder type 600 Polaroid camera.
-My full review.
-Find the Polaroid Impulse AF on eBay.
+I can’t recommend it enough.

 If you have somebody who just wants something cool for their vintage collection, you can’t beat the iconic rainbow-striped SX-70 Polaroid OneStep.
-They’re not the most robust cameras in the world, but they’re plentiful and instantly recognizable.
-They’re also a lot of fun… if they work.
-Chances are, you’re going to run into a lot of duds when it comes to old SX-70 plastic cameras, but the low price tends to make up for that.
+They’re incredibly fragile (most you find will be broken), but they’re instantly recognizable.
+Chances are, you’re going to run into a lot of duds when it comes to old SX-70 plastic cameras no matter the model, but the low price tends to make up for that.
 If it works, the controls are ultra simple, and even a non-photographer will be able to use the camera with ease.
 Just make sure they shoot outside because SX-70 film needs a ton of light and this camera doesn’t have a flash built into it.
-My full review.
-Find the Polaroid OneStep on eBay.
+But even if you never shoot it, this is a great camera to put on a shelf (mine is full of them).

 Best Option for the Luxury Camera Collector – SX-70 Land Camera

 The silver SX-70 Land Camera is quite possibly one of the most beautiful cameras ever made.
 The SLR series was Edwin Land’s signature design, and made no compromises.
 If somebody wants an amazing camera to put on the shelf and admire, this is the one.
-Cheaper than the SLR 680 I recommend for serious professionals, this camera is pure eye candy.
-As a camera, it can be slightly temperamental and prone to break, but it responds well to some TLC.
-Since it’s an SLR, this camera makes it easy to frame your shot and ensure your focus.
-Quite simply, it’s a blast to use.
-The picture above is the sonar variant, and I reviewed a plastic version, but the metal non-autofocus models are the true beauties.
-My full review of a similar model.
-Find the Polaroid SX-70 Land Camera on eBay.
-Find a refurbished original SX-70 at B&H.
+Cheaper than the SLR 680 I recommend for serious shooters, this camera is pure eye candy.

 Best Camera for the Selfie Photographer – Polaroid Now+

 Shopping for a selfie fanatic?
 The Now+ gives you the ability to control the camera remotely with a smartphone.
-It can’t quite shoot from arm’s length, but then again, no camera on this list can focus that close.
-The smartphone allows for remote shutter, manual controls, and more, making it also great for putting it on a tripod and pointing it at yourself.
-Check out my full review.
-Purchase directly from Polaroid.
+It can’t quite shoot from arm’s length, but then again, no camera on this list can really focus that close other than the premium SLR models.
+The smartphone companion app allows for remote shutter, manual controls, and more, making it also great for putting it on a tripod and pointing it at yourself.

 Best Camera for the Serious Photographer at Any Price – Polaroid SLR 680/690

-The Polaroid SLR 680 or 690 is the big daddy of Polaroid cameras and the tool of choice for many of the biggest professional analog photographers working today.
-A robust design perfected from Edwin Land’s original folding camera, it features a fantastic sonar autofocus system.
+The Polaroid SLR 680 or 690 is the big daddy of Polaroid cameras and the tool of choice for professional analog photographers working today.
+A robust design perfected from Edwin Land’s original folding camera, it features a fantastic sonar autofocus system and built-in flashbar.
 Best of all, since it’s an SLR you can accurately compose your image and even manually focus.
 You just get can’t better than this in the instant film world.
-My full review of the Polaroid 680.
-Find the Polaroid SLR 680 Camera on eBay.

-If you’re interested in working with SX-70 film instead of 600, the Polaroid SX-70 OneStep Sonar Land Camera is the precursor to the 680 and is also an excellent SLR camera with autofocus capabilities – just no built-in flash.
+If you’re interested in working with SX-70 film instead of 600, the Polaroid SX-70 OneStep Sonar Land Camera is the precursor to the 680 and still an excellent SLR camera with autofocus capabilities – just no built-in flash.
 I recommend going with the 680/690 if money is no object simply because 600 film works far, far works in most lighting conditions.
-It’s wise to invest in a flashbar with any SX-70 camera.
-My full review of the SX-70 OneStep Sonar Land Camera.
-Find the Polaroid OneStep Sonar Camera on eBay.
+However with a MINT flashbar, you’ll be in business.

 Purchasing Film for Used and New Polaroid Cameras

 You can buy all the Polaroid cameras in the world, but without film they’re nothing more than pretty paperweights.
-These days vintage Polaroid film is all but nonexistent, and even if you can find it, it costs a fortune and has a high rate of failure.
+These days real vintage Polaroid film is all but nonexistent, and even if you can find it, it costs a fortune and has a high rate of failure.
 That’s where modern Polaroid comes in to save the day.

 Good luck and happy shooting (and gifting)!